Snowflake-Labs/sfquickstarts/site/sfguides/src/data_engineering_streaming_integration/data_engineering_streaming_integration.md

 ### Synchronous vs Asynchronous processing
 It is important to differentiate between these two.

 In **synchronous processing**, a task is executed and the program/script/pipeline must wait for it to complete before moving on to the next step.
-This means that the execution of the program is blocked until the task is finished and that next step will start immediately after previous one completed.
+This means that the execution of the program is blocked until the task is finished and that next step will start immediately after the previous one completed.

 It is common opinion that sync processing is offering better simplicity from orchestration/logging/troubleshooting perspective as there is one master job process that controls the pipeline execution end-to-end.

 In **asynchronous processing**, steps are executed independently of one another and the program can continue to execute other tasks while one is still in progress, so the program execution is not blocked.

-Whilst delivering great possibilities for parallelization & efficiency, async processing architectures often become a little more complex when it comes to monitoring / orchestration / troubleshooting as state of the end-to-end pipeline is passed from one service to another.
+Whilst delivering great possibilities for parallelization & efficiency, async processing architectures often become a little more complex when it comes to monitoring / orchestration / troubleshooting as the state of the end-to-end pipeline is passed from one service to another.

 ### Next